Scotmid Funerals Tartan Strip

 At the graveyard, a brief ceremony takes place.
 The minister will offer his final words and prayers.
 Family and friends may toss a handful of soil or a flower onto the coffin as a personal farewell.

 Following the burial, the family will typically hold a reception known as a “funeral tea”.
-This gathering allows the friends and family to support each other, share stories and is known as a celebration of life.
+This gathering allows friends and family to support each other and share stories.
+It is known as a celebration of life.

 Modern Adaptations